 Balsamic baked halloumi cheese with a bruschetta topping.
 A fresh, summery and quick vegetarian dinner that tastes amazing!
 It’s ready in 20 minutes, including side dishes; a variety of serving suggestions are provided below.
-This is a delicious meatless alternative to the popular dish Bruschetta Chicken.
+This is a delicious vegetarian alternative to Bruschetta Chicken.

 Well I’ve found a new favorite summer meal right here.